bafsoooo/GitHub-activity-CLI/README.md

 # GitHub-Activity

-CLI to fetch GitHub user activity.
+CLI to fetch GitHub user activity , suggested by roadmap.sh , you can check it out from here : https://roadmap.sh/projects/github-user-activity

 ## Description